mediahackza/30days-dataviz/src/routes/day2.md

-# Day 2 - Basics of Svelte components
+# Day 2 - The basics of Svelte components

 Svelte, like many modern Javascript frameworks, are component-based.
 In its simplest form this means that parts of a Svelte app can be removed from the main file and put in their own file, or "component".
 This component can then be included back in the main file where ever it is needed.